no code implementations • ECCV 2020 • Tsu-Jui Fu, Xin Eric Wang, Matthew F. Peterson,Scott T. Grafton, Miguel P. Eckstein, William Yang Wang

 The open-ended Visual Question Answering (VQA) task requires AI models to jointly reason over visual and natural language inputs using world knowledge.

-1 code implementation • 27 May 2023 • Xianjun Yang, Wei Cheng, Linda Petzold, William Yang Wang, Haifeng Chen
+1 code implementation • 27 May 2023 • Xianjun Yang, Wei Cheng, Yue Wu, Linda Petzold, William Yang Wang, Haifeng Chen

-1 code implementation • 24 May 2023 • Weixi Feng, Wanrong Zhu, Tsu-Jui Fu, Varun Jampani, Arjun Akula, Xuehai He, Sugato Basu, Xin Eric Wang, William Yang Wang
+1 code implementation • NeurIPS 2023 • Weixi Feng, Wanrong Zhu, Tsu-Jui Fu, Varun Jampani, Arjun Akula, Xuehai He, Sugato Basu, Xin Eric Wang, William Yang Wang

 When combined with a downstream image generation model, LayoutGPT outperforms text-to-image models/systems by 20-40% and achieves comparable performance as human users in designing visual layouts for numerical and spatial correctness.

-1 code implementation • 24 May 2023 • Kexun Zhang, Danqing Wang, Jingtao Xia, William Yang Wang, Lei LI
+1 code implementation • NeurIPS 2023 • Kexun Zhang, Danqing Wang, Jingtao Xia, William Yang Wang, Lei LI

-To address these challenges, we propose ALGO, a framework that synthesizes Algorithmic programs with LLM-Generated Oracles to guide the creation and verify their correctness.
+To address these challenges, we propose ALGO, a framework that synthesizes Algorithmic programs with LLM-Generated Oracles to guide the generation and verify their correctness.

 no code implementations • 23 May 2023 • Tsu-Jui Fu, Wenhan Xiong, Yixin Nie, Jingyu Liu, Barlas Oğuz, William Yang Wang